infoatgodreams/GoDreams-Repository/Roll Ups/Alternative Care/Restoration.md

 ## Safety:
 - Ensuring the safety of a child victim is a challenging job in non-institutional settings like families.
 It is much easier to adhere to the legal guidelines of safety in formal institutional set-ups because they are well-funded, either run or monitored by the state authorities.
 - Families on the other hand are independent units that may need assistance and support from time to time.
 As per the UN Guidelines for Alternative Care of Children, 2010, efforts need to focus on directing the child to remain or return to their parents, families, or guardians, when appropriate
-- A measure to assess and ensure the safety of CNCP is:

 ### Social Investigation Report (SIR)
 - Typically, ‘found but untraced’ children or those whose rights seem to have been violated are produced before the CWC either by the Childline officials (a national child helpline service), police officials, or any ordinary citizen.
 - Post the initial assessment, if the parents of the child are found, the CWC decides to place the child with the parents or guardians, until the inquiry is completed.
 If the parents or guardians cannot be traced, then, the child is temporarily placed in a CH, until the inquiry is completed.